-A student must complete all degree requirements within five years from the date of admission into any graduate program except for the MSN/MBA, which has a time limit for completion of seven years.
+A student must complete all degree requirements within five years from the date of admission into any graduate program.

-For time extensions beyond the five-year limit, the student must initiate the request for an extension and submit it to the appropriate associate dean or program director for review.
+For time extensions beyond the five-year limit, the student must initiate the request for an extension and submit it to the appropriate associate dean or division director for review.